 Yours on the journey,

 Pr.
 Jon is a Reconciling Lutheran, a group of clergy and laypeople who publicly witness to and call for a church and world that welcome and include all: people of every age, class, color, ethnic origin; people of all sexual orientations and gender identities; people who are single, married, divorced, separated, blessed or partnered; people who are temporarily-able, disabled, or of differing abilities.

 He received the Bachelor of Arts in Theology and the Humanities from Valparaiso University where he was a Christ College Scholar, and the Master of Divinity with Honors from the Lutheran Theological Seminary at Philadelphia.
 He was the recipient of the Atonement Lutheran Church (Asbury Park, NJ) Preaching Award, and a finalist for the David H.C.
 Read Preacher/Scholar Award from Madison Avenue Presbyterian Church (New York) in 2008.
 He has received training in conflict mediation through the Lombard Mennonite Peace Center.

 He is a regular contributor to the Sundays and Seasons worship planning resource, and other worship and preaching resources published by Augsburg Fortress.
 He currently serves as Chair of the Worship and Music Team of the New England Synod, and is a member of the Association of Lutheran Church Musicians.
 In the community of Lynn, he serves as Vice President of the Board of Directors of Arts After Hours, is a clergy leader in the Essex County Community Organization, and is a regular panelist on the cable television show RUACH: Religious Understanding and Community Harmony.
-He is marrying his partner Brianne, a ruling elder in the Presbyterian Church (USA), in November.
+In 2017 he married his partner Brianne, a ruling elder in the Presbyterian Church (USA).
 He was called as Pastor of First Lutheran Church in 2008.